 Choosing a Payment Platform

 Asking yourself “Should I use Clover or Square?” is a loaded question.
 If you want easy access to customer service, Clover may be the answer.
 If you care more about dealing directly with the creator of your hardware and software, Square could meet your needs.
-Square has more mobile phone POS hardware, which draws in users who want to turn their smartphone into a payment station, while Clover boasts the ability to set up a loyalty program so you can grow your leads.
+Square has more mobile phone POS hardware, which draws in users who want to turn their smartphone into a payment station, while Clover boasts the

 Pros & Cons Of Using Square: